-Join our team of over 150 lawyers and experience the breadth and variety of practice of a full-service firm working in the public interest.
-The City is committed to an inclusive workplace culture supporting a public service that is reflective of the diverse population it serves.
+Join our team of legal professionals, including over 160 lawyers, and experience the breadth and variety of practice of a full-service firm working in the public interest.
+The City of Toronto is committed to an inclusive workplace culture supporting a public service that is reflective of the diverse population it serves.

-The City of Toronto generally hires six articling students each year and recruits the majority of its lawyers through the articling process as hire-backs.
+The City generally hires six articling students each year and recruits the majority of its lawyers through the articling process as hire-backs.
 The number of hire-backs depends on budgetary approvals.
-In the past five years, the City of Toronto has hired back between 75%-100% of their articling students.
+In the past five years, the City has hired back between 75 to 100 per cent of their articling students.

 The City is currently working under a hybrid work model whereby in-office days are spent at the City’s Legal Services Division located at Metro Hall, 55 John St.